exposit/pythia-oracle/README.md

 I don't blame you.
 I use a ton more myself but I don't think it'd be cool to use other authors' content without asking.
 So I've started asking.
 Feel free to ask your favorite authors about their licensing/permission as well!

 Until then, you have a couple of options; you can use the "pick one" buttons to get weighted answers from a copy-pasted table on the fly, or you can add in whatever tables you like in the code.
-I've included a sample as a guide.
+I've included a sample panel in userdata/oracles as a guide.

 If you have created content you'd like included (or you have permission from the original author), drop me a line and I'll add them as panels as I can.
 Or I'd be happy to link to/add any panels you make, as long as I can follow the code.
 I've made a separate repository for non-core panels here: